Season Four Finale: Critical response

-On Metacritic, the episode has a weighted average score of 6.8 out of 10, based on 15 critics, indicating "generally favorable reviews".
+"Season Four Finale" received generally positive reviews from critics.
+The review aggregator website Rotten Tomatoes reported an 88% approval rating for the episode, based on 8 reviews, with an average rating of 7.9/10.
+On Metacritic, the episode holds a weighted average score of 7.3 out of 10, based on 20 critics, indicating "generally favorable" reviews.

-Joshua M. Patton for Comic Book Resources deemed the finale as "the series' most important episode yet".
-Erik Kain for Forbes said "The Boys ended with a bang in Season 4 after treading water through much of the eight-episode run" but clarified that "a strong season finale is [not] enough to elevate this season beyond just "okay"."
-Graeme Guttmann for Screen Rant praised the finale saying "When you expect it to zig, it zags.
-Just when you think things are going to work out, another problem arises...it's still a thrilling hour of television."
-Saloni Gajjar for The A.V.
-Club said "The Boys fails to deliver on this crucial installment beyond a few thrills.
-It doesn't hold much merit of its own...I hope Kripke goes back to the show's roots...bringing cohesion and humor into the mix way more than he did this time."
-Jante A. Leigh for Digital Spy praised that "The Boys somehow found a way to do what, at the start of the season, felt impossible to achieve – make all the blood, entrails and sinister plot points come alive in an exciting way again" but criticized how Kimiko was taken in the episode "Her voice was taken away from her in a situation she couldn't control.
-It would have been more powerful if she were able to reclaim it through a moment of healing...instead of it being another traumatic thing that forces her to react."
+Joshua M. Patton of Comic Book Resources deemed the finale as "the series' most important episode yet".
+Erik Kain of Forbes wrote: "The Boys ended with a bang in season 4 after treading water through much of the eight-episode run" but clarified that "a strong season finale is [not] enough to elevate this season beyond just 'okay'."
+Graeme Guttmann of Screen Rant praised the finale, writing: "When you expect it to zig, it zags.
+Just when you think things are going to work out, another problem arises [...] but it's still a thrilling hour of television."
+Saloni Gajjar of The A.V.
+Club wrote: "The Boys fails to deliver on this crucial installment beyond a few thrills.
+It doesn't hold much merit of its own [...]
+I hope Kripke goes back to the show's roots [...] bringing cohesion and humor into the mix way more than he did this time."
+Jante A. Leigh of Digital Spy believed that "The Boys somehow found a way to do what, at the start of the season, felt impossible to achieve – make all the blood, entrails and sinister plot points come alive in an exciting way again", but criticized how Kimiko was taken in the episode, writing: "Her voice was taken away from her in a situation she couldn't control.
+It would have been more powerful if she were able to reclaim it through a moment of healing [...] instead of it being another traumatic thing that forces her to react."